BraveNewDeFi/BraveNewDeFi/README.md

 - 👋 Hi, I’m @BraveNewDeFi

-I am the Mutant Marketing Lead for [Nexus Mutual](https://twitter.com/NexusMutual), and I have a background in technical writing among other genres of writing.
-I work to keep DeFi users safe through education and creating greater awareness of smart contract and stacked risk in DeFi.
-The best way to hedge against smart contract risk is by using Nexus Mutual's cover policies to keep your productive assets secure.
+I am the head of Communications for [Nexus Mutual](https://twitter.com/NexusMutual), and I have a background in technical writing among other genres of writing.
+I work to keep DeFi users safe through education and by creating greater awareness of smart contract and full-stack risk in DeFi.
+The best way to hedge against smart contract and technical risk is by using Nexus Mutual's cover policies to keep your productive assets secure.

 - 📫 You can email me at bcostas99782@gmail.com, connect with me on Discord (BraveNewDeFi#0027) or Twitter (@BraveDeFi).